mricaud/xml-utilities/README.md

 Please see the `test` directory to see examples.

 The dependency tree is created by reading each file recursively.
-When an non-xml file is encountered (like an Relax NG compact Syntax or a DTD within a NVDL script) the recusrsion stops.
+When an non-XML file is encountered (like an Relax NG compact Syntax or a DTD within a NVDL script) the recursion stops.

 The XSLT is also able to output the result as an HTML file so it's more easy to read: